A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Experimental Details

-\textbf{Data Processing.} To process the data for the capacity expansion planning problem, we remove components corresponding to solar capacity factors for nighttime hours and offshore wind capacity factors for landlocked nodes, both of which correspond to capacity factors of zero in all observations, which gives $\rxi\in\mathbb{R}^{427}$.
+\textbf{Data Processing.} To process the data for the capacity expansion planning problem, we remove components corresponding to solar capacity factors for nighttime hours and offshore wind capacity factors for landlocked buses, both of which correspond to capacity factors of zero in all observations, which gives $\rxi\in\mathbb{R}^{427}$.
 In implementing CCG, we also remove redundant (i.e., perfectly multicollinear) components so that the dataset of $\rxi$ observations has full column rank when defining the uncertainty set.
 We then re-introduce the redundant components as affine transformations of the retained components in the adversarial subproblem using equality constraints.
 Consequently, the effective dimensionality of $\mathcal{U}$ is 349 while the dimensionality of $\rxi$ is 427.
 For AGRO, we only remove components that are constant (i.e., zero) and train the VAE on the original 427-dimensional dataset.

-\textbf{Computational Details.} Both the encoder and decoder of our VAE correspond to three-layer networks with $\mathrm{ELU}$ activations and batch normalization between layers.
-All VAE models are trained on the MIT Supercloud system \citep{reuther2018interactive} using an Intel Xeon Gold 6248 machine with 40 CPUs and one 32GB NVIDIA Volta V100 GPUs.
+\textbf{Computational Details.} Both the encoder and decoder of our VAE correspond to three-layer networks with $\mathrm{LeakyReLU}$ activations and batch normalization between layers; each fully connected layer has $64$ hidden units.
+All VAE models are trained using the Adam optimizer with a learning rate of 0.01.
+As in the case for the production-distribution problem, we utilize a cyclical annealing schedule during training.
+All training is performed on the MIT Supercloud system \citep{reuther2018interactive} using an Intel Xeon Gold 6248 machine with 40 CPUs and one 32GB NVIDIA Volta V100 GPUs.
 Training times range from approximately 190 to 250 seconds for all instances.
 All optimization is also performed on the MIT Supercloud system \citep{reuther2018interactive} using an Intel Xeon Platinum 8260 machine with 96 cores and using Gurobi 11 \citep{gurobi} except when solving the AGRO subproblem, in which case results are obtained using the Cvxpylayers package \citep{agrawal2019differentiable}.

 To solve the adversarial subproblem with AGRO, we perform $10$ random initializations of $\vz$.
 For each initialization, we perform normalized PGA with a learning rate of $\eta=0.03$ until either (a) costs obtained in successive PGA steps have converged within a tolerance of $0.01\%$ or (b) $1000$ PGA steps have been performed.
 If the worst-case realization $\rxi$ obtained over all $10$ initializations does not exceed the lower bound obtained by the most recent iteration of the master problem (i.e., $\gamma$), we perform additional initializations until either (a) a new worst-case realization is obtained or (b) $30$ initializations have been performed (in which case, AGRO terminates).